oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 **How to manually install a Domain CRD.**

-To manually install the CRD, first [download operator source](#download-operator-source), and, assuming you have installed the operator source into the `/tmp` directory:
+To manually install the CRD, first [download the operator source](#download-operator-source-if-needed), and, assuming you have installed the operator source into the `/tmp` directory:

 ```text